hiring event next steps

 Your message should be short, simple, original (don’t copy and paste!) and genuine.
 To ensure the recruiter knows who you are and what job you’re interested in, it’s a good idea to include the elements listed below in your email.

-- Reference the name and date of the event at which you interacted with the employer (for example, Starbridge Spring Virtual Hiring Fair).
-Recruiters oftentimes attend multiple events in a day or week, so including the event name and date will help refresh their memory on where they met you.
+- Reference the name, date and location of the event where you interacted with the employer.
+Recruiters oftentimes attend multiple events in a day or week, so including the event name, date and location will help refresh their memory on where they met you.

 - If you had a good conversation, note something specific you discussed during the hiring fair that the recruiter might remember you by.